chadapollard/USEQ-Pipeline/README.md

 # Steps to running this USEQ-Pipeline
 This is a sliding window pipeline that uses the USEQ tool from the Universtiry of Utah to do a whole genome scan on Illumina Methylation Array data to find differentially methylated regions between two sample groups.

+Note: Before running the pipeline you will need to download this repository to your computer and open the 'useq_pipeline.sh' file.
+Then make the following changes to the file.

 ## R-packages Required for this pipeline
   1. Minfi
   2. argparse

-Before running the pipeline you will need to download this repository to your computer and open the 'useq_pipeline.sh' file.
-Then make the following changes to the file.

 ### 1. Add the pathname to the base directory where you want your USEQ files to be created.
 Don't forget to add a "/" at the end as we want the files to be created inside this directory.
 example: